martinsumner/leveled/README.md

 For more details on the store:

-- An [introduction](docs/INTRO.md) to LevelEd covers some context to the factors motivating design trade-offs in the store.
+- An [introduction](docs/INTRO.md) to Leveled covers some context to the factors motivating design trade-offs in the store.

 - The [design overview](docs/DESIGN.md) explains the actor model used and the basic flow of requests through the store.